-If you sustained a traumatic brain injury in an accident, there may be compensation available to you to pay for medical bills and other expenses.
+If you sustained a traumatic brain injury in an accident, you might have compensation available to pay for medical bills and other expenses.
 A skilled attorney in Escalon can help you with your TBI case.
-Contact our law firm now at (209) 227-1931 or (800) 404-5400 for free, friendly advice.
+Contact our law firm at (209) 227-1931 or (800) 404-5400 for free, friendly advice.

 As explained by the National Institute of Neurological Disorders and Stroke (NINDS), a traumatic brain injury occurs when blunt force trauma to the head causes damage to the brain.
-Some of the potential signs and symptoms of a TBI may include:
+Some of the potential signs and symptoms of a TBI may include the following:

 - Brief loss of consciousness

 - Drainage of fluids from the nose or ears

 - Numbness or weakness in the legs or arms